THE SASANIANS: SHAPUR I (AD 241 - 272)

 Exploitation of Roman expertise: improved communications

 The 70,000 Roman prisoners from Valerian's army were put to work - and not just as labour.
 Sasanian progress in architecture, engineering and the arts got a great boost from the craftsmen and specialists in the Roman army.
-Twenty bridges are known about - of the best preserved, one is at Pol-e Dokhtar (Maidenbridge), where the Royal Road connecting Persis with Mesopotamia crossed the river Choaspes in Lorestan.
+Twenty bridges are known about - of the best preserved, one is at Pol-e Dokhtar (Maidenbridge), where the Royal Road connecting Persis with Mesopotamia crossed the river Choaspes in Lorestan (Luristan).
 It had 8 arches, and was 270 metres across.

 Pol-e Dokhtar, "bridge of the daughter" built in the reign of Shapur I